 Law enforcement misconduct: Trailer bill removes the provision that said an officer commits misconduct if the officer fails to comply with provisions of the body-worn camera statute or department policy requiring the use of BWC.
 Now says an officer commits misconduct if he or she has "intent to prevent the apprehension or obstruct the prosecution or defense of any person," ... for knowingly and intentionally misrepresenting to failing to provide material facts, or for knowingly and intentionally failing to comply with four subsections of the Law Enforcement Officer-Worn Body Camera Act.

 No-knock warrants.
-Allows for no-knock warrants if the interaction is recorded or if body-worn cameras are in use.
+Allows for no-knock warrants (yes, you can still request one from a judge in some circumstances) IF the interaction is recorded or if body-worn cameras are in use.

 October 1, 2021